-The QPS clinical trial site in Springfield, Missouri, is staffed with healthcare providers and front-line healthcare workers and has remained open during the pandemic, providing clinical trial services to support new drug and vaccine development.
+The QPS clinical research study site in Springfield, Missouri, is staffed with healthcare providers and front-line healthcare workers and has remained open during the pandemic, providing clinical research study services to support new drug and vaccine development.
 Recently, as part of the US COVID-19 vaccine roll-out, QPS Missouri was granted an allotment of COVID-19 vaccine for its front-line healthcare workers.
 Recognizing the significant public health emergency and a clear gap in service delivery, QPS Missouri stepped up to support the fight against the coronavirus by offering the remaining vaccines to the public in Springfield, Missouri, adhering strictly to the CDC recommendations for phased vaccine delivery.
 The administration of this supply of vaccines was completed in just a few days and, unfortunately, the site is no longer able to offer additional vaccines.

 If the opportunity to assist in the delivery of COVID-19 vaccines presents itself again, the site is fully equipped with appropriate ultra-cold storage facilities, well-established screening procedures, and capable personnel trained in vaccine delivery, and would be well placed to help fulfill this urgent public need.
 Brendon Bourg, the Vice President and General Manager of QPS Missouri, said, “We are very proud that QPS has the capability, personnel and equipment, to be able to support the critical effort to deliver COVID-19 vaccines.
 Stepping up to support this program is one way that we can play a small role in helping to end the pandemic.
 The QPS Missouri team did not hesitate when asked to do the extra work to announce this opportunity, enroll the eligible public, and then make the time to track and administer the vaccines.”